Mohamed-Miaoui/Mohamed-Miaoui/README.md

 <h1 align="left">Hi 👋!
 My name is Mohamed Miaoui and I'm a Full stack developer</h1>
-<p style="color : Blue" align="left" >I'm a versatile and motivated Full Stack Developer with a passion for building scalable web applications and crafting user-friendly experiences.
+<p style="color : Blue"; align="left" >I'm a versatile and motivated Full Stack Developer with a passion for building scalable web applications and crafting user-friendly experiences.
 With a strong foundation in both front-end and back-end technologies.
 I’m always eager to learn new technologies and improve my skills through hands-on projects.</p>
 <br><br>